eishiya/tiled-scripts/README.md

 ### Center View on Map
 Centres the current map view on the map, useful to quickly go back to a map after panning around a large World.

+### Copy+Paste Animations
+Copies/pastes tile animations.
+It can copy the frames exactly, or adjust the frames relative to the destination tile(s).

 ### Copy+Paste Layers
 Copies/pastes entire layers, including their properties along with the content.
 Can copy/paste multiple layers at once, regardless of layer type.